Si-aymen/Courzelo-Web-LMS/Angular/README.md

 # COURZELO

-This project was generated with [Angular CLI] (https://github.com/angular/angular-cli).
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Summary